 Between sessions.
 A look at the background.

 Gorbi went on to attempt to save the Soviet Union with glasnost, perestroika, and charm.
-He failed, but the country fell apart without too many shots fired.
+He failed, but the USSR fell apart without too many shots fired.

 It’s a simple turning point to establish the classic 1st edition timeline as an alternate history.